More and more parents I know are telling their kids that Santa is not real.

 I never felt betrayed about Santa not being real but we celebrated the feast day of St. Nicholas of Bari, too.
 Sure, it confused me as I got older and my brain was trying to reconcile Santa and St. Nick, but knowing that our traditional Santa was inspired by a bishop gone saint, who helped the poor is really a wonderful idea to celebrate.
 He was a man who gave his wealth and his life to the poor.
 It proves that the spirit and generosity of one man can move others.

 I've also heard parents exclaim that they don't want credit to go to some other guy for what their hard earned dollars bought.
-I really want to ask them if they know that they will stop believing one day and realize how giving their parents are to be able to pull off the charade.
+They will stop believing one day.
 I was sad when my parents stopped trying, wrapped all our gifts, and left them on the dining room table for us to see until we were allowed to open them on Christmas.

-Our "Santa" brings three gifts to each child which represents the three gifts the wise men brought the baby Jesus.
-They have heard me say this since their first Christmas and it helps tie in the story of the birth.
-Which if you want to stop lying to your kid about Santa than you should be celebrating in June or maybe at the end of September.
+Our "Santa" brings three gifts to each child representing the three gifts the wise men brought the baby Jesus.
+They have heard me say this since their first Christmas.
+It helps tie in the story of the birth.
+Which if you want to stop lying to your kid about Santa then you should be celebrating in June or maybe at the end of September.

 Or, tell them the truth but, kindly remind them not to ruin it for their friends who don't know, yet.